Regulation (EU) No 965/2012 AIROPS : Air Operations

 - severe mountain wave;

-- thunderstorms, with or without hail, that are obscured, embedded, widespread or in squall lines;
+- thunderstorms, with or without hail, that are obscured, embedded, widespread or

 - heavy dust storm or heavy sandstorm;